quellenform/t3x-iconpack/Documentation/Tutorials/CustomIconpack.rst

    - webfont
    - svg

-If you want to overwrite or customize these settings, you can do this via
+If you want to overwrite or customize these settings later, you can do this via TypoScript:
-TypoScript:

 .. code-block:: typoscript